Bishops ask for peace after white nationalist rally turns deadly

 By Rhina Guidos

+Attorney General Jeff Sessions said early Aug.
+14 the “evil attack” meets the legal definition of domestic terrorism and suggested pending charges for Fields who was in custody and has been charged with second-degree murder, among other charges.
+He was being held without bail.

-WASHINGTON (CNS) — The bishop from the Catholic Diocese of Richmond, Virginia called for peace following violence in Charlottesville late on Aug.
-11 and subsequent events at the University of Virginia that left at least one person dead after a car plowed into a crowd on the afternoon of Aug.
-12 during a white nationalist rally.
+The bishop of the Catholic Diocese of Richmond, Virginia, was one of the first to call for peace following the violence in Charlottesville late Aug.
+11, which only became worse the following day.

-The Associated Press reported that at least 20 were injured Saturday and the mayor of Charlottesville confirmed one death in the afternoon via Twitter after the car rammed into the crowd of marchers.
+On the evening of Aug.
+11, The Associated Press and other news outlets reported a rally of hundreds of men and women, identified as white nationalists, carrying lit torches on the campus of the University of Virginia.
+Counter-protesters also were present during the rally and clashes were reported.
+The following day, at least 20 were injured and the mayor of Charlottesville confirmed Heyer’s death later that afternoon via Twitter after the car allegedly driven by Fields rammed into the crowd of marchers.
+Two Virginia State Police troopers also died when a helicopter they were in crashed while trying to help with the violent events on the ground.

-“In the last 24 hours, hatred and violence have been on display in the city of Charlottesville,” said Bishop Francis X. DiLorenzo in a statement.
-“I earnestly pray for peace.”
+“In the last 24 hours, hatred and violence have been on display in the city of Charlottesville,” said Richmond Bishop Francis X. DiLorenzo in a statement on the afternoon of Aug.
+12. “I earnestly pray for peace.”

 Charlottesville is in Bishop DiLorenzo’s diocese.

 Virginia’s governor declared a state of emergency Aug.
-12 when violence erupted during the “Unite the Right” white nationalist protest against the removal of a statue of a Confederate general.
-But the trouble had already started the night before.
-The New York Times reported that hundreds of men and women with lit torches chanted anti-Semitic slogans late the previous day on the grounds of the University of Virginia.
+12 when violence erupted during the “Unite the Right” white nationalist protest against the removal of a statue of a Confederate general, Gen. Robert E. Lee.
+But the trouble already had started the night before with the lit torches and chants of anti-Semitic slogans on the grounds of the University of Virginia.

-Cardinal Daniel N. DiNardo of Galveston-Houston, president of the United States Conference of Catholic Bishops, called the events “abhorrent acts of hatred,” in an Aug.
+Cardinal Daniel N. DiNardo of Galveston-Houston, president of the U.S. Conference of Catholic Bishops, called the events “abhorrent acts of hatred” in an Aug.
 12 statement.
-He said they are an “attack on the unity of our nation.”
+He said they were an “attack on the unity of our nation.”

 Other groups, including many faith groups, seeking to counter the white nationalist events showed up during both events.
-Authorities reported clashes at both events.
+Authorities reported clashes at both instances.

 On Twitter, Jesuit Father James Martin denounced racism as a sin and said: “All Christians, all people of faith, should not only reject it, not only oppose it, but fight against it.”